John-R-Wallace-NOAA/FishNIRS/README.md

      }

+For example, the 2020 spectra set name is:

+    Sable_WA_Comm_2020

-For example the 2020 spectra and session report is in:
+and the 2020 spectra and session report information is in:

      //nwcfile.nmfs.local/FRAM/Assessments/Aging Lab/NIRS Scanning Data/Otoliths/FT_NIRS_Project/PRD_Production/WA_COMM/SABL_Sablefish/2020

+The Excel session report's main data sheet that lists metadata for each otolith in on sheet 3.